-Further detailed risks are shown as part of the QRAs which can be seen at Appendix G.
+Further detailed risks are shown as part of the QRAs which can be seen at Appendix E.

-Туре Description Respons- ibility Mitigation / Proposed Resolution Prob- ability Impact Design Design and construction scope changes Essex Highways / Clear communication and early confirmation of scope Low Medium Highways England Disagreement with Highways England on design and implementation of slips ECC Essex Highways Undertake early consultations with representatives of HE.
-Continue to work with Low Low Utilities Discovery of undetected utilities during construction Essex Highways them throughout implementation of scheme Undertake early surveys with trial holes Medium Medium Ground Conditions Unforseen soft spots and voids requiring redesign Essex Highways Undertake early surveys with trial holes Low Medium Traffic Management Potentially complex and costly with approvals required Essex Highways Consult early and work closely with Network Management Low Medium Tender Prices Tender prices at variance with estimates and client budget Essex Highways Obtain early estimates, compare with other recent information and work with suppliers Low Medium Costs Construction costs escalation Essex Highways Monitor regularly and develop alternative actions as necessary Low Medium Stats Costs C3 Prices at variance with estimates Essex Highways Timely requests, utility mapping and trial holes Low Medium Approvals Time consuming processes with legal and cost implications Essex Highways Commence approval process early Low Low Weather Adverse conditions could jeopardize programme timing Essex Highways Plan programme taking account of likely weather conditions and provide programme float Low Low Project Lack of capacity to deliver the programme in full ECC Ensure resources are allocated and identify potential contingency support Medium Medium
+Туре Description Respons- ibility Mitigation / Proposed Resolution Prob- ability Impact Design Design and construction scope changes Essex Clear communication and early confirmation of Low Medium , scope ECC Highways Disagreement with Highways England on Essex Undertake early consultations with Low Low England design and implementation of slips Highways representatives of HE.
+Continue to work with them throughout implementation of scheme Utilities Discovery of undetected utilities during Essex Undertake early surveys with trial holes Medium Medium construction Highways Ground Unforseen soft spots and voids requiring Essex Undertake early surveys with trial holes Low Medium Conditions redesign Highways Traffic Potentially complex and costly with approvals Essex Consult early and work closely with Network Low Medium Management required Highways Management Tender Prices Tender prices at variance with estimates and Essex Obtain early estimates, compare with other Low Medium client budget Highways recent information and work with suppliers Costs Construction costs escalation Essex Monitor regularly and develop alternative Low Medium Highways actions as necessary Stats Costs C3 Prices at variance with estimates Essex Timely requests, utility mapping and trial holes Low Medium Highways Approvals Time consuming processes with legal and cost Essex Commence approval process early Low Low implications Highways Weather Adverse conditions could jeopardize Essex Plan programme taking account of likely Low Low programme timing Highways weather conditions and provide programme float Project Lack of capacity to deliver the programme in ECC Ensure resources are allocated and identify Medium Medium full potential contingency support

-8. DECLARATIONS 8.1. pany Directors Disqualification Act r, partner or director of a business tigation (completed, current or No 8.2.
-Has any director/partner ever bee arrangement with creditors or eve director of a business subject to a such as receivership, liquidation, arrangement with its creditors No 8.3.
-Has any director/partner ever bee director of a business that has be under any government scheme?
-No and uestions please give details on a se cumstances.
-This does not necessa eparate sheet of paper of the person(s) arily affect your chances of being I am content for information supplied here to be stored electronically and shared in confidence with other public sector bodies, who may be involved in considering the business case.
+8. DECLARATIONS 8.1.
+Has any director/partner ever been disqualified from company director under the Company Directors Disc (1986) or ever been the proprietor, partner or director that has been subject to an investigation (completed pending) undertaken under the Companies, Financia Banking Acts? ualification Act r of a business current or No 8.2.
+Has any director/partner ever been bankrupt or subjective arrangement with creditors or ever been the propriet director of a business subject to any formal insolvency such as receivership, liquidation, or administration, carrangement with its creditors or, partner or cy procedure No 8.3.
+Has any director/partner ever been the proprietor, pa of a business that has been requested to repay a gra government scheme?
+No If the answer is "yes" to any of these questions please give details on a separate sheet of paper of the person(s) and business(es) and details of the circumstances.
+This does not necessarily affect your chances of being awarded SELEP funding.
+I am content for information supplied here to be stored electronically and shared in confidence with other public sector bodies, who may be involved in considering the business case.
 I understand that if I give information that is incorrect or incomplete, funding may be withheld or reclaimed and action taken against me.
 I declare that the information I have given on this form is correct and complete.
 I also declare that, except as otherwise stated on this form, I have not started the project which forms the basis of this application and no expenditure has been committed or defrayed on it.
 I understand that any offer may be publicised by means of a press release giving brief details of the project and the grant amount.
 8.4.
 Signature of Applicant 8.5.
 Print Full Name 8.6.
-Designation L 8 7 Date
+Designation 8.7.
+Date